thedigitalkern/jamdocs/docs/theme-configuration.md

 * Take into consideration - Estimated Shipping Charges for Domestic / ODA / International Delivery Locations
 * Enable Address Validation / Autocomplete Form Input API Magento via [Loqate API UK](https://www.loqate.com/en-us/address-verification/ "Loqate API Integration - Loqate's address verification tool combines industry-leading search technology with the best available datasets.")
 (Paid per billing / per API call fetched).
 * Filing process involves GST Paid Bill of Sale from Procurement Team / Authorised Partner and Bill of Sale to Delivery Customer.
 * Understand Chartered Accountant Fees for GST Filing and ITR Filing as both have different processes involved.
+Income Tax Return Filings for Company and Income Tax Return Filings for Company Directors separately.
 * Download Monthly Reports from Payment Gateway Integrated / Audit Checks.
 * To further extend your **Merchant to Bank Relationship** it is important to have either an existing relationship or acquire a current or checking account with adequate funds.
 Also, note that you will need to **Maintain Average or Monthly Minimum Balance Requirements in the Bank Account** you have a relationship with.
 Failure to do so can lead to charges as per **GSC or General Schedule of Charges** as directed by the financial institution or account closure in case of unpayable dues.
 * Always have **Corporate Social Responsibility Policy** implemented in accordance with MCA or Ministry of Corporate Affairs or **Waste Policy** set in place in case you're into the manufacturing of goods.